johentsch/ms3/docs/manual.rst

 The ``notes`` folders are created in directories where MuseScore files are located, and the ``measures`` folders one directory above, respectively.
-Leaving out the ``root_dir`` argument would lead to the same folder structure but in the directory from which the :py:class:`~ms3.parse.Parse` object has been created.
+Leaving out the ``root_dir`` argument would lead to the same folder structure but in the directory from which the :py:class:`~.parse.Parse` object has been created.
 In a similar manner, the arguments ``p.store_lists(notes_folder='.', measures_folder='.')`` would create the TSV files just next to the MuseScore files.
 However, this would lead to warnings such as